SEO Blog Post Word Count: Ideal Length for Rankings

 - Aim for that length or slightly longer

-- Consider your unique angle and expertise
+- Consider your unique angle

 Step 3: Structure for Readability

-Long content needs good structure:
+Long content needs good structure or people bounce:

-- Clear headings (H2, H3) every 300 words
+- Clear headings every 300 words or so

 - Short paragraphs (3-4 sentences max)